4 Mins Read

 Full list of Pizza Express locations here.

 Ed.
-Update: The exact vegan pizza options at Pizza Express Sai Ying Pun have changed so the Cavolo Verde and the JUST pizza are no longer available but they definitely have a few vegan cheese menu items.
+Update: The exact vegan pizza options at Pizza Express Sai Ying Pun have changed so the Cavolo Verde is no longer available but they definitely have a few vegan cheese menu items.

 Mayse Artisan Bakery Pizza